ThuongDev1203/portable-portfolio/public/content/Profile.md

 ## Site Name
 - Thuong Cao Nguyen

 ## Header

-- Hi, my name is Thuong Cao Nguyen.
+- Hi, I'm Thuong Cao Nguyen.
 - I'm a Unity dev & ReactJs.
 - Short Description Here.

 ## About
 I’m a senior student majoring in Computer Science at Van Hien University, passionate about game programming.
 I have good skills in C# and have participated in many 2D game projects.
 Among them, I have won 3 awards such as: Gold prize and second prize in game programming, encouragement prize in algorithms.
 I always strive to learn and develop myself.

 ## Contact